BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 ### Advanced Jenkins Resource Tuning

 Consider monitoring the upper and lower bounds of CPU and memory usage of Jenkins instances over time.
 When idle, it has been observed that Jenkins uses under `5m` of CPU and about `650Mi` of memory.
 As per the **General Guidelines** above, "set requests to the *minimum* of what your application needs."
-It is ideal to reserve resources conservatively (especially for workloads that are often idle), and leverage resource limits and burst when active.
+It is ideal to reserve resources conservatively (especially for workloads that are often idle), and leverage resource limits to burst when active.

 ![Jenkins CPU usage](assets/../images/jenkins-cpu-usage.png)

-Also consider other workloads you may need to run in the tools namespace when accounting for requests/limits allocation to be within the allotted maximums.
+Also, consider other workloads you may need to run in the tools namespace when accounting for requests/limits allocation to be within the allotted maximums.

 ## Tools Namespaces Resource Quota Recommendations

 Every product in a cluster is provided a GUID and a namespace for each environment (i.e., dev, test, prod).
-These products also have a **tools** namespace defined as `<guid>-tools`, where tooling such as Jenkins are deployed in.
+These products also have a **tools** namespace defined as `<guid>-tools`, where tooling such as Jenkins are deployed.

 As of writing, there is a discrepancy between compute resources (especially CPU) requested compared to actual usage.